bentilling/tutorials/javascript/node/node-api/README.md

 2. Route /orders to api/routes/orders.js and set up skeleton
     - GET and POST for orders
     - GET, PATCH and DELETE for products/orderID
+3. Set up nodemon and morgan
+4. Add 400 for invalid calls and 500 as general fallback
+5. Parse body input
+6. Handle CORS